SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Telegraph Hill Walking Tour: You can also set off on a free walking tour offered by SF City Guides (part of the Public Library).
 They will take you through the history of the area plus you will get a chance to slowly walk up and down some of these staircases.
 Visit their site to learn more and check for upcoming tour times.
 Here are a few other top San Francisco tours and activities.

 North Beach: You will find the North Beach neighborhood to the west of Telegraph Hill and Coit Tower.
-This old Italian district has a lot of history, good food and fun activities.
-You can sample traditional Italian goodies, see the spot where Marilyn Monroe & Joe DiMaggio took a picture after their wedding, and learn more about the Beat Generation and their local haunts.
+This old Italian district has a lot of history, good food, and fun activities.
+You can sample traditional Italian treats, see the spot where Marilyn Monroe and Joe DiMaggio took a picture after their wedding, and learn more about the Beat Generation and their local haunts.

 Filbert Street Steps: One block away from the Greenwich Steps in San Francisco are the famous Filbert Street Steps.
-They cover about the same distance and also take you to the top of Coit Tower.
+They cover about the same distance and also take you up to Coit Tower.
 I typically walk up one and down the other for a little variety during my visits.
 Learn more here.

 Lyon Street Stairs: The Lyon Street Stairs are a two-block long set of steps in the Pacific Heights District.
 They offer wonderful views, a lovely garden and are home to one of the colorful hearts of San Francisco.
 See pictures and learn more here.

 16th and Moraga Mosaic Stairs: The 16th and Moraga Tiled Steps are a colorful set of stairs in the Sunset District.
 The mosaic images on the stairs look like a sun, a moon, and a large spiral.
-Most of the pieces of mosaic are blue, making them the picture perfect attraction.
+Most of the pieces of mosaic are blue, making them a picture-perfect attraction.

 Additional Favorites Around Town: In addition to those mentioned above, you will find some other colorful and interesting staircases all around town.
-Find a list of my 8 favorites here.
+Find a list of my eight favorites here.

 Comments?
 Questions?
 Suggestions?